collocations.org

 I tried everything to make our relationship work.

-continue, last | deteriorate, go wrong, worsen | break down, break up, fail
+break down, break up, end, fail

-RELATIONSHIP + NOUN
+relationship + NOUN

-difficulties, problems | goals
+difficulties, problems

-in a/the ~
+in a/the relationship

-In normal human relationships there has to be some give and take. | At the moment he isn''t in a relationship.
+In normal human relationships there has to be some give and take.

-~ among
+relationship among

 The focus is on relationships among European countries.

-~ between, ~ to
+relationship between, relationship to

 their relationship to each other

-~ with
+relationship with

 PHRASES

-the breakdown of a relationship, a network/web of relationships
+the breakdown of a relationship

 2. family connection